TronFortyTwo/Tux-in-Space/type.typ

 		PARENT: Celestial object

 			NAME: Asteroid
-			DESCRIPTION: An asteroid is a minor planet that have a composition very similar to a terrestrial planet.
-Asteroid composed meanly by ice are called comets, some asteroids are comets that have lose the ice
+			DESCRIPTION: An asteroid is a minor planet that has a composition very similar to a terrestrial planet.
+Asteroid composed meanly by ice are called comets, some asteroids are comets that have lose their ice
 			PRODUCT: Meteroid
 			PARENT: Minor planet